AutodeskAILab/WaLa/README.md

 To quickly try out the WaLa models without setting up your local environment, check out the [Google Colab Demo](https://colab.research.google.com/drive/1XIoeanLjXIDdLow6qxY7cAZ6YZpqY40d?usp=sharing).

+### Optimized WaLa Inference

+Optimized inference using ONNX and TensorRT is supported.
+All scripts, models, and instructions for optimized inference can be found in the `Optim` folder.
+Please refer to the README in the `Optim` folder for

 ## Citation
 ```bibtex